 GDPR is the most significant change within data privacy regulation in two decades (it replaced the Data Protection Directive, adopted in 1995).
 Generally, the GDPR directive was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy, and to reshape the way organizations across the region approach data privacy (EU GDPR Portal, 2018).

 Implemented on the 25th of May 2018, GDPR should be considered by every Blockchain project, regardless whether they are in Europe or not.
 As these rules apply for every company wishing to do business in Europe, almost everybody should be aware of what they are, and how they may affect you as a consumer or your business.
+Once you become aware of the regulations to follow, it may be prudent to start implementing these in the business operations.
+Making use of privacy platforms like Terratrue could be beneficial in that they allow for automated risk assessments and analyses (among other things), to ensure that regulations are being followed as required.
+For a deeper understanding of how such platforms work to keep data privacy in check, hop over to these guys.

 Here’s a short video explaining the basics of GDPR: